 Students in the first grade are expected to have a fundamental understanding of geometry and measurement in addition to basic math skills.
-It includes identifying and describing common shapes like squares, triangles, and circles as well as measuring length, height, and weight in basic units like inches and centimeters.
+They should be able to identify shapes and make simple measurements related to length and weight.

 How to Prepare for the 1st Grade Math Test?